rmoff/ksqldb-go/README.md

 ### KSql Grammar example

-This example was written to test and fix the `Antlr4` generation problems for golang.
-We have changed the `Antlr4` file, cause there are some type problems. `Antlr4` code generation introduced some bugs, which we had fix manually.
-So, be carefull if you are using our `Makefile` to generate the `KSqlParser`.
-It breaks the code!
+This example was written to test and fix the `Antlr4` generation problems for Golang.
+We changed the `Antlr4` file because there are some type issues.
+The `Antlr4` code generation introduced some bugs that we had to fix manually.
+So be careful when you use our `Makefile` to generate the `KSqlParser`.
+It will break the code!

-We had copied the `Antlr4` file from the original sources from `confluent`.
+We had copied the `Antlr4` file from the original sources of `confluent`.
-It seems, that some errors will not be found by the parser, because the terminal symbols are not existing in the grammar.
+It seems that some errors are not found by the parser because the terminal symbols are not present in the grammar.

-The Parser is used to check the `KSql Syntax`.
-If there are syntax errors, we are collecting the errors and you'll get a notice about them.
+The parser is used to check the `KSql syntax`.
+If there are syntax errors, we collect the errors and you get a notification about it.

-The example has a bug in in the `Select` statement to output the errors.
+The example has an error in the `Select` statement to output the errors.

 Feel free to play around :)

+Translated with www.DeepL.com/Translator (free version)

 ## How to use the ksqldb-go package?